Cercidiphyllum is a smallish tree that comes from Japan. It definitely lends a distinctive Asian touch to any garden.

 All there is to know about Cercidiphyllum

 - Fall is when it is clearly the most spectacular with fire-like hues of yellow, orange and red.
+As leaves break off, they release scented compounds that smell like caramel.

 During the rest of the year, it bears cute tender green leaves and just before leaf appearance, a very light blooming.